congwa/image-lossless-compressor/README.md

 1. Situation 1: When uploading images and asking the backend to compress them, the backend always finds various reasons not to do it, and the compressed images are lossy, have changed pixels, and some colors have changed, which is very unsatisfactory.
 2. Situation 2: Every time a designer gives an image and does not compress it for the frontend, it results in slow loading of images after the project goes online, and ultimately finding the frontend responsible.
 3. Situation 3: The boss complains about the high cost of CDN this month.
-4. Situation 4: TingPng uploads too slowly, has quota limits, and cannot export images in WebP format directly.
+4. Situation 4: tinyPNG uploads too slowly, has quota limits, and cannot export images in WebP format directly.

 ## Future Plans